Ingliz tili attestatsiya №7

 7 / 40

 Choose the answer which correctly completes the sentence.
-She prefers playing cards … television.
+I am really sure that you … a better job.

 8 / 40